Dems Dust Off Granny So Paul Ryan Can Push Her Off A Cliff Again – Video

 What The Agenda Project didn’t count on this time around was Kellyanne Conway, who was right there to catch granny as she fell and put her back on the cliff from where the view is beautiful.
 No, Kellyanne wasn’t in the ad, but she verbally caught granny on Sunday when she appeared on ABC’s This Week.
 Granny’s safety net was Kellyanne this time around as she assured the nation, “These are not cuts to Medicaid.”

-The new Granny is narrating in this dusted off version of the “throw Granny off the cliff” ad, which is called “Save Granny” today.
+The new granny is narrating in this dusted off version of the “throw Granny off the cliff” ad, which is called “Save Granny” today.
 The narration sounds as if it is coming from Granny herself said, “During the election (President) Donald Trump promised to protect senior citizens like me from (Rep.) Paul Ryan.
 Trump, Ryan, and McConnell are Cutting $800 Billion from Medicaid.”

 Granny also said that “President Trump is doing everything that young man says.
 They are cutting almost a trillion dollars from Medicaid.”

-This time before Granny goes off the cliff she says, “If President Trump keeps listening to (Rep.) Paul Ryan, we’ll all be on the street — or something worse.”
+This time before granny goes off the cliff she says, “If President Trump keeps listening to (Rep.) Paul Ryan, we’ll all be on the street — or something worse.”

 These are her final words as she goes over that cliff.
 This ad is starting to pick up speed as the Democrats bring it out of storage for a revival.
 They didn’t count on Kellyanne having the answers to debunk their claims this time around.